 - a fever that comes on quickly and lasts two to seven days

-- feeling sick and vomiting
+- feeling or being sick

 - loss of appetite